 \section{Application to symplectic geometry}

 The results of Section \ref{sec_semitoric} have an interpretation in the symplectic geometry of toric manifolds and semitoric integrable systems.
-In Section \ref{sec_invariantsofst} we will review the Classification Theorem of Pelayo-V\~{u} Ng\d{o}c~\cite{PeVNconstruct2011}, in Section \ref{sec_metric} we define the metric on the moduli space of semitoric systems given by the second author in~\cite{PaSTMetric2015}, and in Section \ref{sec_stconnect} we prove the connectivity result for semitoric systems using Theorem \ref{thm_stpoly}.
+In Section \ref{sec_invariantsofst} we will review the classif\/ication theorem of Pelayo--V\~{u} Ng\d{o}c~\cite{PeVNconstruct2011}, in Section~\ref{sec_stmetric} we def\/ine the metric on the moduli space of semitoric systems given by the second author in~\cite{PaSTMetric2015}, and in Section~\ref{sec_stconnect} we prove the connectivity result for the moduli space of semitoric systems (with respect to the aforementioned metric) using Theorem~\ref{thm_stpoly}.

-\begin{definition}(\cite{PeVNsemitoricinvt2009}) A \emph{semitoric integrable system} is a 4-dimensional connected symplectic manifold $(M,\om)$ with an integrable Hamiltonian system $F=(J,H):M\to\R^2$ such that $J$ is a proper momentum map for a Hamiltonian $S^1$\--action on $M$ and $F$ has only non-degenerate singularities which have no real-hyperbolic blocks.
-Such a system is said to be a \emph{simple semitoric integrable system} if there is at most one focus-focus critical point in $J^{-1}(x)$ for any $x\in\R$.
+\begin{Definition}[\cite{PeVNsemitoricinvt2009}] A \emph{semitoric integrable system} is a 4-dimensional connected symplectic manifold $(M,\om)$ with an integrable Hamiltonian system $F=(J,H)\colon M\to\R^2$ such that $J$ is a proper momentum map for an ef\/fective Hamiltonian $S^1$-action on~$(M,\om)$ and $F$ has only non-degenerate singularities which have no real-hyperbolic blocks.
+Such a system is said to be a~\emph{simple semitoric integrable system} if there is at most one focus-focus critical point in $J^{-1}(x)$ for any $x\in\R$.